Limnoria/Limnoria-doc/develop/advanced_plugin_config.rst

 ===================

 .. note::
-    Until stock Supybot or Gribble merge this feature, this section only applies to Limnoria.
+    This feature is specific to Limnoria and not available in stock Supybot or Gribble.

 It is possible to get a function called when a configuration variable is changed.
 While this is usually not useful (you get the value whenever you